qyang-nj/llios/macho_parser/docs/LC_dylib.md

 # LC_*_DYLIB and LC_RPATH
-There are a few load commands that are used to support dynamic linking.
+There are several load commands that are used to support dynamic linking.
 Those are commands with suffix `DYLIB`, as well as command `LC_RPATH`.

 All `LC_*_DYLIB` commands uses the same `struct dylib_command` and `struct dylib`.
 ``` c